texas-robocamp/texas-robocamp.github.io/virtual/before/robot.md

 5. Set memory to 2048 MB.
 6. Set hard drive space to 25GB and leave default values for everything else.
 7. Right click the new VM operating system and click "Settings".
-8. Go to "Storage", then "Controller: SATA", then click the CD icon with a plus and select your ISO file.<br>
+8. Go to "Storage", then "Controller: SATA", then click the CD icon with a plus and select your ISO file.
-*TODO: Fill in the rest for settting up the VM*<br>
+    *TODO: Fill in the rest for settting up the VM*